2025–26 Sheffield Wednesday F.C. season: September

-On 4 September, the Wednesday fans protested owner Dejphon Chansiri outside the Thai embassy in London.
+On 4 September, the Wednesday fans protested Chansiri outside the Thai embassy in London.

 On 17 September, Wednesday were placed under two more embargoes for future financial information and secure funding linked to an inability to prove that the club can be funded going forward.

 On 25 September, the club were placed under a further embargo by the EFL, over amounts owed to HM Revenue and Customs again.

-On 26 September, the club were placed under a further two emargoes, so five in total, this time for football creditors and amounts due to another club.
+On 26 September, the club were placed under a further two embargoes, so five in total, this time for football creditors and amounts due to another club.

 On 29 September, senior players and staff were told not to expect wages on payday, the fifth time that calendar year.

 October

 On 4 October, the match against Coventry City was delayed due to a fan protest on the pitch against the owner.

 On 6 October, the club were hit with their sixth embargo after failure to pay players on time.

 On 9 October, new chair of the Independent Football Regulator, David Kogan said Sheffield Wednesday's struggles are a "significant problem" and the new football regulator is seeking powers to investigate clubs in such situations.

-On 9 October, Unite the Union issued a statement against owner Dejphon Chansiri, for his continuous failure to pay non-football staff.
+Unite the Union also issued a statement against Chansiri, for his continuous failure to pay non-football staff.

 On 14 October, it was confirmed that the players and non-playing staff received the rest of their September wages removing one of their six embargoes.

 On 16 October, it was reported that HMRC are close to issuing a winding-up order due to an unpaid tax bill of around £1m.

+On 19 October, long-term physio Antonio Quintela left the club in October to join Premier League side Nottingham Forest.

 On 22 October, the fans boycotted the fixture against Middlesbrough.

 On 24 October, Julian Pitts, Kris Wigfield and Paul Stanley of Begbies Traynor were appointed joint administrators of Sheffield Wednesday Football Club Limited and of Sheffield 3 Limited, the company that owns Hillsborough stadium.
 On entering administration, the club were given a 12-point deduction by the EFL.

 On 28 October, American billionaire John McEvoy was linked with buying the club.

 On 30 October, players and staff were paid a day early, following huge fan backing after administration.